yennster/ei-vr-explorer-web/README.md

 ## Known issues / TODOs

-### TODO — replace history-scan workaround once EI exposes custom org blocks correctly
+### TODO — replace history-scan workaround once EI exposes custom org blocks

 When a project has a custom org-level deployment block installed, EI's `/api/{projectId}/deployment/targets` endpoint **doesn't include it in the